 Without proper goals in place, advertising becomes a hit-or-miss strategy with little to no foundation to lean upon.
 Goals help you to make strategic advertising decisions.
 They also will motivate you towards success, no matter what you hope to achieve.

-Here’s are steps toward setting advertising goals (and achieving them) for your paid advertising goals for 2021 and beyond.
+Here’s are steps toward setting advertising goals (and achieving them) for your paid advertising goals for this year and beyond.